 The application will be judged by a panel of reviewers on the basis of your personal qualifications, the scientific excellence, novelty and feasibility of the proposal, and the academic and non-academic impact of the planned research.

-You should demonstrate that you have made connections with ecologists in a developed country that can provide advice during the proposed project.
+You should demonstrate that you have made connections with ecologists in the Global North who can provide advice during the proposed project.
 If international travel is part of the application, you should demonstrate close links with those you propose to visit.